 What the star thought upon seeing the film the first time: That movie had a bigger budget than I thought it did.
 (The actual budget was so low he was floored.)

 This director also directed: Starcrash, which you might remember from the first Trailer Trash.

 What we learned: You can make shoe string budget movies look great if you know what corners to cut.

-You can rent it digitally on Amazon.
-Or if you're into special features for movies like this, Arrow video did an amazing job on the Blu-Ray.
+Where can you watch it?: You can rent it digitally on Amazon.
+Or if you're into special features for movies like this, Arrow video has some great features on their Blu-Ray.

 Check out the trailer: